Bielichenko/react__holyCalendar__app/README.md

 DEMO LINK: https://bielichenko.github.io/react__calendar__app/

 ## Task description
-App Calendar of events.
+Create App Calendar of events.
-New user of the application
+New user of the application:
 1. Goes to the application page and sees a page that consists of:
 - Form opening button.
 - Filter by date.
 By default, the current month is selected.